-The presented work has been divided into several tasks which typically start from the storing of an image which might be taken from any source such as HDDs, MicroSDs etc. or any other media file in BMP, GIF or Jpeg format.
-The next step is to convert that image information into digital information form which is said to be a coefficient file, for this we must have some familiarity with MATLAB.
-And at the last stage, the previous gathered information would be sent to store into a FPGA ROM.
-For this purpose, Xilinx Core generator is best tool that delivers the cores optimized for Xilinx FPGAs.
-The CORE Generator is mainly used to create high density, high performance designs in Xilinx FPGAs in less time.
+Real time computer vision is a fast growing area of research and development with lots of applications in the avionics, automotive, consumer electronics industries and medical systems.
+The involved algorithms range from simple image preprocessing to high degree of complexity interpretations.
+Particularly in the field of an embedded system, the available processing power, memory bandwidth and power resources are very limited, and all of which must be needed to perform real-time image processing thus using dedicated hardware is a well-known way to accelerate signal processing.
+In this project we would start with storing of an image which might be taken from any source such as HDDs, MicroSds etc. or any other media file in either BMP, GIF or Jpeg format and then will convert that image information into digital information form which is said to be a coefficient file, for this we must have some familiarity with MATLAB and then that information would be sent to store into a FPGA ROM, for this purpose we can choose Xilinx CORE Generator, that delivers the cores optimized for Xilinx FPGAs.
+CORE Generator is mainly used to create high density, high performance designs in Xilinx FPGAs in less time.
 The CORE Generator is comes with almost all of the XILINX ISE version(s) with an extensive library of Xilinx LogiCORE Intellectual Property Block.
 These could include DSP functions, memories, storage elements, math functions and a variety of basic elements to high speed transceivers.